-In Hong Kong, when at worst, you only have to pay about 17% of your income to taxes, there is little point to avoiding or even minimizing taxes.
+In Hong Kong, when at worst, you only have to pay about 17% of your income to taxes, there is little point to avoiding or even minimize taxes.
 You just pay them, because it is simple, and easy to do so.

-Meanwhile, in France – you can sometimes have over 50%+ of your income owed in taxes, (and the PM wants to raise it to 75% if you earn over 1M Euros) it just so happens that talented and affluent individuals, like Gerard Depardieu will give up French Citizenship.
+Meanwhile, in France – you can sometimes have over 50%+ of your income owed in taxes, (and the PM wants to raise it to 75% if you earn over 1M Euros).
+It just so happens that talented and affluent individuals, like Gerard Depardieu will give up French Citizenship.

 If you take a look at a country like Monaco – which has the highest GDP per capita in the world, but actually no taxes, it goes to show that taxes may not even be necessary to run a successful economy.
-(By the way, I’ll be in Monaco next month, so if live in the area, drop me an email).
+(By the way, I’ll be in Monaco next month, so if you live in the area, drop me an email).

 As taxes get higher, it becomes necessary to institute even further capital controls.
 And as further capital controls come, taxes continue to increase.

 The world is getting more crowded.
 Have you been to India or China?
 It’s downright frightening how many people live on Planet Earth.
 There are over 1.3 billion people in China and 1.2 billion people in India.
 And most of them are guys.
 And hey, let’s be honest, the party is never as good when you screw up the guy to girl ratio.

 Pollution is reaching unprecedented levels.

 For instance, in China, the smog is so damaging that the BBC has reported on the existence of cancer villages.

 China’s response to the rapidly expanding problem?
 Banning BBQ.